 Collaborative sites are usually closed sites and are thus not really part of the normal EUROPA family.
 When such a site is referenced from a 'normal' EUROPA page, the corresponding link should be accompanied by a warning message explaining to the visitor that he will be directed to a closed site requiring a login/password in order to be accessed.
 The visitor should also be informed about the nature of the site and its target audience.
 The same information must be provided on the home page (login page) of the collaborative site together with and explanation of the procedure for obtaining a user account.

-'Mobile web' refers to the use of a mobile device, such as a smartphone or tablet, to access the Internet – something more and more Europeans are doing.
+More and more users access content using mobile devices, such as a smartphone or tablet.
 It is therefore important that the European Commission's websites and related tools are optimised for viewing on mobile devices.

 Given a choice, it is almost always better to offer digital services via a website instead of a mobile application (app).
 A website is cheaper and easier to maintain, and a lot more people will see the content.